mikoontz/remote-sensing-resistance/readme.md

 10. Using the best interpolation, spectral severity. and time window from the cross-fold validation, calculate the fire severity, vegetation characteristics, and regional climate characteristics that we will use for modelling by running the 10_rsr-frap-fires-assessment.js script in Earth Engine.
+The resulting .geoJSON should be downloaded from your Google Drive and saved as:
+"data/data_output/ee_fire-samples/fires-strat-samples_2018_48-day-window_L4578_none-interp.geojson"

+11. Prepare the fire samples for analysis by running "analyses/11_configure-fire-samples.R"

+12. Build the primary analysis models for the paper (four separate models-- one for each neighborhood window size) by running "analyses/12_probability-of-high-severity-build-models.R"

+13. Summarize the posterior distributions of the estimated coefficients of the models built in step 12 by running "analyses/13_probability-of-high-severity.R"

+14.